 Interactive Slider Cards

 Create a card with a slider mechanism that reveals a message when pulled.
-This adds an element of playfulness that everyone, young and old, can enjoy.
+This adds an element of playfulness that everyone can enjoy.
+You can find more inspiration in our creative DIY Valentines cards for him.

 Warm Quilt Patterns